Some links in this post may be affiliate links

 Kalanchoe beharensis (Elephant's Ear Kalanchoe) is native to Madagascar.

 Kalanchoe beharensis (Elephant's Ear Kalanchoe) like other Kalanchoe Plants contains Calcium glycosides which are toxic to animals as listed by The American Society for the Prevention of Cruelty to Animals (ASPCA).
-Keep the plant away from the reach of pets to prevent any mishaps.
+Keep the it away from the reach of pets to prevent any mishaps.

 Felt Bush requires repotting only when it becomes pot-bound.
 Pruning is necessary to keep the plant neat and tidy as well as discourage pest and disease infestations.
 Keep reading for more on these growing conditions and how to achieve them.